nya3jp/python-animeface/README.md

 pip install animeface
 ```

-### Manual installation
+In case a Python binary package (wheel) is not available for your environment,

-First, install libnvxs (the original AnimeFace library).
-It is included in this repository.
+you need to install libnvxs (the original AnimeFace library) before installing
+python-animeface.
+The source code of libnvxs is included in this repository.

 ```
 cd third_party/nvxs-1.0.2